ids/cluster-builder/README.md

 The __k8s_version__ setting controls what version of the kubernetes binaries are installed on the nodes.
 This can be used to set a specific version of __1.13__ or __1.14__, or it can be set to the latest patch release in the series using the __*__ wildcard.

+	k8s_kubeadm_kubernetes_version="v1.14.5"

+The __k8s_kubeadm_kubernetes_version__ setting controls the value used for the kubeadm config file section of _ClusterConfiguration_ for the value of __kubernetesVersion__.
+The _default_ for this setting is __stable__, but this sometimes results in beta deployments for reasons yet unknown.
+To circumvent this, it is possible to set the explicit version in the format: __v1.14.5__, for example.
+It is up to the operator to ensure the version settings are aligned.

 	k8s_network_cni=calico-policy

 The __k8s_network_cni__ setting can be one of: __canal__ or __calico__.
 It defaults to __canal__.